UCL-ARC/functional-programming-for-rses/01-functional-paradigm.md

 > The API starts by establishing a connection to a database.
 It writes to the database when it receives a PUT request.

 In this example, there are several nouns which we might use to group our code.
-We might have an `WebAPI` class, we probably want a `Database` class -- or maybe even better a `DatabaseConnection` class.
+We might have a `WebAPI` class, we probably want a `Database` class -- or maybe even better a `DatabaseConnection` class.

 We usually have methods (processing code) that are the verbs we encounter.
 In the same example: we might have a `DatabaseConnection::open` method, and probably a `write()` method somewhere.